nathanwangly/nathanwangly.github.io/_posts/2026-02-14-parknride-tracker.md

 As part of the script, the data is stored in CSV files that are organised into YYYY-MM formats (e.g., ```2026-02.csv```) to avoid any one file becoming too large.

-<i>(Note: I later realised that the API also provides historical data, which would have made this project much simpler.
-Nonetheless, I enjoyed the learning process of taking real-time data and building an automated pipeline).</i>

 ## Step 2: Deciding what insights are needed

 I worked backwards from my end goal to determine which insights were actually necessary.
 To keep things simple, I focused on three goals: